Zhao Feng (art historian)

 Dr. Zhao Feng (赵丰; born 1961) is a Chinese textile specialist with a special interest in Silk Road textiles.
-Dr. ZHAO has been devoted to working in China National Silk Museum for more than 30 years, and become the Director of China National Silk Museum (NSM) since 2009.
-His research interests mainly focus on interdisciplinary research on textiles and cultural exchange along the Silk Roads.
+Dr. Zhao has been devoted to working in the China National Silk Museum for more than 30 years, and become the Director of the China National Silk Museum (NSM) since 2009.
+His research interests mainly focus on interdisciplinary research on textiles and cultural exchange along the Silk Road.
 In his tenure, he has transformed the NSM into a leading center for the preservation, study, and appreciation of silk as a significant art medium, and has developed the museum as a “research-oriented, conservation-cycled, international-targeted and fashion-conscious (Chinese: 研究型，全链条，国际化，时尚范)” institution.

 Education

 Born in 1961, Zhao studied at the Zhejiang Institute of Silk Textile (now Zhejiang Sci-Tech University), earning a BA in Dyeing and Finishing (1978–82) and MA in Chinese Silk History (1982–84).
 He did his PhD in Textile History of China, at the China Textile University (now Donghua University) (1995-1997), a student of Zhu Xinyu 朱新予 and Jiang Youlong 蒋猷龙.